 - (e) Test for a difference in endotoxin levels between the two groups using a Mann-Whitney-Wilcoxon test. - (f) Plot a histogram of the log-transformed bacterial endotoxin levels.
 Do the data appear to be skewed to the left, skewed to the right, or not skewed? - (g) Test for a difference in endotoxin levels between the two groups using Student's t-test applied to the log-transformed endotoxin levels. - (h) Why don't the tests in (b), (c), (e), and (g) agree with each other? - (i) Which test do you feel is most appropriate in this situation?
 Why? - (j) Construct a 95% confidence interval for the difference in log-endotoxin levels between the two groups. - (k) Construct a 95% confidence interval for the ratio of how much higher endotoxin levels are in normal children than allergen-sensitive children. - (l) Suppose I wanted to construct a nonparametric confidence interval for the difference in median endotoxin levels between the two groups.
-What statistical technique might I consider using? - (m) Do the results of this study lend support to the hypothesis that allergies result from a lack of early childhood exposure to antigens, or do they contradict this hypothesis? - (n) Decide on a single parameter that, in your opinion, is the most relevant to the scientific goals of this study and write a short, simple sentence describing what this study found out about that parameter.
-By "simple sentence", I mean one that uses no technical jargon any literate English-speaking person should be able to understand your sentence.
-Note: a p-value is not a parameter.
+What statistical technique might I consider using? - (m) Do the results of this study lend support to the hypothesis that allergies result from a lack of early childhood exposure to antigens, or do they contradict this hypothesis? - (n) Decide on a single parameter that, in your opinion, is the most relevant to the scientific goals of this study and write a one-sentence summary of what this study found out about that parameter.
+The sentence should be as free of statistical jargon as possible.